PX4/PX4-Autopilot/src/modules/micrortps_bridge/throughput_test.md

   $ python Tools/generate_microRTPS_bridge.py --send msg/throughput_256.msg --receive msg/throughput_256.msg
   ```

-That generate and install the PX4 side of the code (the client) in *src/examples/micrortps_client* and the Fast RPS side (the agent) in *micrortps_agent*.
+That generate and install the PX4 side of the code (the client) in *src/modules/micrortps_bridge/micrortps_client* and the Fast RPS side (the agent) in *src/modules/micrortps_bridge/micrortps_agent*.

 Now, we have to modify the client to send a *throughput_256* message each time since nobody publish under this topic.
-In the file **src/examples/micrortps_client/microRTPS_client.cpp** inside the *send* function the loop should look like this:
+In the file **src/modules/micrortps_bridge/micrortps_client/microRTPS_client.cpp** inside the *send* function the loop should look like this:

   ``` cpp
   ...